sylason/KeycapShopDemo/README.md

 ## Planning Features:

+* Register/ Login/ Logout
-* Account management
+* Account management.
-* Admin page for adding new products and dashboard
+* Admin page for adding new products and dashboard.
 * E-commerce keycap shopping.
 * Wishlist for keycap product to be re-stored.
 * Groupbuy register for certain keycap design.
-* Portfolio with link to git and LinkedIn
+* Portfolio with link to git and LinkedIn.